Tinkerer (Marvel Comics): Fictional character biography

-Mason is forced to work for the Vulture (Adrian Toomes) interested in freeing Nitro from custody.
-This falls apart when the heroic mutants Rusty Collins and Skids chance upon the situation and defeat the villains.
-The Tinkerer is arrested off-panel.

-The Trapster later sued the Tinkerer for selling faulty equipment.
-The Trapster's character witnesses in the case against the Tinkerer include the Beetle, Blacklash, Blizzard, Boomerang, Jack O'Lantern, Mad Thinker, Porcupine, Ringer, Stilt-Man, Spymaster and Taskmaster.
-When Taskmaster accuses the other villains of not properly using the equipment that the Tinkerer provided, it resulted in an in-court brawl that was broken up by She-Hulk which leads to the villains getting arrested.
-When the Tinkerer and Mad Thinker ask She-Hulk who is superior, She-Hulk says to sort it out themselves and storms off.

-His son Rick Mason is a world-class mercenary for the American government and freelance operative.
+Tinkerer's son Rick Mason is a world-class mercenary for the American government and freelance operative.
 Despite the two being on opposite sides of the law, father and son remained on good terms and met frequently.
-The Tinkerer even aided Rick from time to time, and once provided his son with information about a coup in South America.
+Tinkerer even aided Rick from time to time, and once provided his son with information about a coup in South America.
 After Rick was seemingly killed in action, the grief-stricken father decided to mend his ways while still maintaining links to supervillains to give information he could discreetly pass along.

-In the Secret War miniseries, Nick Fury discovered a link between the weaponry of most of the known technology-based villains in the Marvel Universe and the kingdom of Latveria.
-The Tinkerer was revealed to have received a vast portion of his funding and presumably the resources and technology from which he has developed most of his clients' arsenals over the years from Latveria.
-This was part of an ongoing "terrorist" initiative fostered by the kingdom's despotic leader Doctor Doom and minion Countess Luciana Von Bardas.
-S.H.I.E.L.D. agents discovered the Tinkerer's workshop by using Killer Shrike as a mole.
-When the agents converged on the workshop, the canny villain detected this.
-Killer Shrike was struck down by the Tinkerer's security systems, and the Tinkerer fled to Latveria rather than face justice.
-Early in the Marvel Knights imprint of Spider-Man, Eddie Brock sells the Venom symbiote through an auction put on by the Tinkerer.
+In the Secret War miniseries, Nick Fury discovers a link between the weaponry of many technology-based villains and the kingdom of Latveria.
+Tinkerer is revealed to have received a vast portion of his funding and presumably the resources and technology from which he has developed most of his clients' arsenals over the years from Latveria.
+This was part of an ongoing "terrorist" initiative fostered by Latveria's leader Doctor Doom and prime minister Lucia von Bardas.
+S.H.I.E.L.D. agents discover Tinkerer's workshop by using Killer Shrike as a mole.
+When the agents converge on the workshop, Killer Shrike is struck down by Tinkerer's security systems, while Tinkerer flees to Latveria rather than face justice.